sasdallas/reduceOS/README.md

 Getting IDT, GDT, and HAL up and running

 # Known Bugs
-- **Critical:** sti function triple-faults QEMU.
-This means development must fix this bug before any new things can be implmented.
+- **Critical: ** ISR exception handlers are not properly initialized.
+WILL BE FIXED IN NEXT PATCH.
+- **Next patch: ** ISR exception handlers not pushing reg.int_no properly.
-- Video bug, bottom gray bar not going all the way to the side, crashes QEMU for some reason.
+- Video bug, bottom gray bar not going all the way to the side, crashes QEMU for some reason if I do.
 - No stack-smashing protector for printf.

 # Credits